Phunmbi/Population-Management-System/README.md

 ### Users
 * Users are able to create population information for a location by gender
 * Users are able to modify population information for a location by gender
+* Users are able to retrieve population information for all locations by gender
 * Users are able to retrieve population information for a location by gender
 * Users are able to delete population information for a location by gender
 * Users are able to create population information for a sub-location by gender